 Unjustified difference in treatment of those with haemophilia as opposed to thalassemia (two genetic conditions) was held to breach Article 14.
 The case concerned compensation for people (or their heirs) who had received infected blood transfusions.

 Glor v Switzerland, ECtHR, 2009

-The claimant was considered to fall within Article 14 where he had a “minor” disability, namely diabetes.
+The ECtHR held the applicant fell within Article 14 where he had a “minor” disability, namely diabetes.
 He had been barred from military service since he needed regular injections for the diabetes.
-It was held to be discrimination contrary to Article 14 to subject him to a tax for not performing military service.
+Subjecting him to a tax for not performing military service was held to be discrimination contrary to Article 14.
 The tax was not imposed on those with a more major disability.

-A European Court of Human Rights case which was effectively about disability discrimination but was not decided under Article 14 is:
+A European Court of Human Rights case which was effectively about disability discrimination but was not decided under Article 14:

 Alajos Kiss v Hungary, ECtHR, 2010

 The court overturned a Hungarian blanket provision which denied voting rights to mentally disabled people under partial guardianship.
 The case was decided under Article 3 of Protocol 1 (free elections), rather than Article 14.